Small activities daily are what create big income yearly.

 1) You can generate more income without working more hours.

-2) Your ability to build a team (which is the pathway to building wealth in real estate) becomes possible when you're always the agent with the listings.
+2) Your ability to build a team of quality real estate professionals (which is the pathway to building wealth) becomes possible when you're always the agent with the listings.

 The key is to lead with revenue, every single day.